mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### CHAMELEON, FULL MOTION

 Full motion chameleon technology allows the surface of armor or clothing to transform into varying colours and patterns, in both static and full 2D motion modes.
-This grants the wearer DM+3 to all Stealth checks and can be effective for a quickly moving wearer at as close as 20 metres range.
+This grants the wearer DM+3 to all Stealth checks and can be effective for a quickly moving wearer at as close as 20 meters range.
 Full motion chameleon technology can also be used for non-stealth purposes; changing the colouration of clothing or turning the wearer into a live-action walking advertisement.

 Modification TL Effect Kg Cost
 Chameleon,